KyleSchubert/browser-game/README.md

-# It's an incremental idle game
+# It's an incremental rpg I guess you could say
 At https://browser-game.kyleschubert.repl.co/